We've got good news, bad news, and even better news.

-Here's the good news: As countries across the globe have opened their borders and the U.S. has dropped its own restrictions, international travel is poised to reach new heights in 2023.
+Here's the good news: International travel is back … and it's bigger than ever.
+The demand to travel abroad in 2023 has risen to record heights as countries across the globe opened their borders and the U.S. dropped its own restrictions, too.
 Now the bad news: Flight prices are rising, too … but not everywhere.

-Even as flight prices rise, you can still find cheap international flights for a trip later this year.
+Even as average flight prices rise, you can still find cheap international flights for a trip later this year or next.
 No matter whether you're making plans for a Caribbean escape or a long-haul journey across the Atlantic, getting better prices and discount airfare on international travel can be easier than you think.

 All it takes is fine-tuning your search methods, using the right tools, and a little flexibility.
-You'll soon find that the price tag doesn't have to be a barrier to international travel.
+Do all that and you'll see that the price tag doesn't have to be a barrier to international travel.

 - Start with Google Flights